 This study reported that although individuals with increasing RFs are more likely to have CAC as well as have a higher burden of CAC, large heterogeneity exists.
 Furthermore, the data suggest that the presence of CAC is associated with increased CHD events (all and hard) across all levels of RF burden, even among individuals with no RFs.
 It appears that CAC testing may offer important prognostic information across a wider spectrum of individuals, and questions the need for a paradigm shift from RFs to detection of subclinical atherosclerosis.
 However, whether this new paradigm improves outcomes and is cost-effective will need to be evaluated in rigorous prospective trials.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Hypertension, Smoking

 Keywords: Ethnic Groups, Cost-Benefit Analysis, Coronary Artery Disease, Atherosclerosis, Coronary Disease, Calcinosis, Smoking, Cholesterol, Dyslipidemias, Coronary Angiography, Cardiology, Hypertension, Diabetes Mellitus